-Gardensite offer a 12 months guarantee on all the aluminium structure, we also have a full after sales support system that will resolve any problems.
-Furthermore they have been selling greenhouses for over 60 years and have a showsite in Birmingham, displaying a selection of greenhouses.
+Gardensite offer a 12 month guarantee on the aluminium structure, we also have a full after sales support system that will resolve any problems.
+Furthermore we have been selling greenhouses for over 60 years and have a showsite in Birmingham, displaying a selection of greenhouses.
 Gardensite are not an internet only company that simply buys and sells, with little or no knowledge.
-They sell with confidence so you can buy with confidence.
+We sell with confidence so you can buy with confidence.

 Gardensite use a specialist company that will telephone prior to arrange delivery.
-You can not send glass on a standard parcel carrier.
+You cannot send glass by a standard parcel carrier.
 The unit will be delivered to your door.
 The glass is pre-packed and then shrink wrapped into manageable packs, please lift with caution and use gloves.
 The unit is packed separately, and the base is packed separately.

-No problem, just click here for our full contact details and you can e-mail your question to us.
+No problem, contact us or e-mail your question to us.
 You will get a personal reply quickly!

 Do you want to BUY a Halls Freestanding Greenhouses Base?
 If so, please Click Here.